demisto/content/Packs/Druva/Integrations/DruvaEventCollector/README.md

 ### druva-get-events

 ***
-Gets events from Druva API in one batch (max 500), if tracker is given, events will be returned from here.
+Gets events from Druva API in one batch (max 500), if tracker is given, events will be returned from the point in time we want to fetch.

 #### Base Command